dsantosaxway/axway-open-docs/content/en/docs/central/connect-api-manager/gateway-administation.md

 #### To install the Dockerized Discovery Agent

-Create your Discovery Agent environment file, `env_vars`.
+Create your Discovery Agent environment file, `da_env_vars.env`.
 See [Discovery Agent variables](/docs/central/connect-api-manager/agent-variables/) for a reference to variable descriptions.
-After customizing all the sections, your `env_vars` file should look like this example file:
+After customizing all the sections, your `da_env_vars.env` file should look like this example file:

 ```shell
 # API MANAGER connectivity